TheWatcher/twscript/docs/Adapting_for_your_scripts.md

-I'm not going to tell you to use one editor or another here - editor choice has been the subject of Holy Wars for decades, and almost everyone has their favourite.
+I'm not going to tell you to use one editor or another here - editor choice has been the subject of Holy Wars for decades, and almost everyone has their favorite.
 If you don't have a decent programmer's editor installed, you can go far worse than to start off with [Notepad++](http://notepad-plus-plus.org/): it's fast, light, does syntax highlighting and block folding.
 Apparently TDM-GCC plays nice with [Code::Blocks](http://www.codeblocks.org/),